emqx/neuron-docs/en_US/introduction.md

 ## Edge Native

-Neuron leverages real-time event-driven analytics to take full advantage of the low-latency network approach to at most 100 millisecond response time.
+Neuron is designed based on real-time asynchourous event-driven processing to take full advantage of the low-latency network approach to 100 millisecond response time.
 It has very low memory footprints, less than 10M, suitable for running on low-profile edge gateway near machines.

 ## Loosely-coupled Modularity

-Neuron design based on decoupled modular plugin [architecture](./architecture.md) which allows more functional extensions by hot-plugging more service modules.
+Neuron design framework is based on decoupled modular plugin [architecture](./architecture.md) which allows more functional extensions by hot-plugging more service modules.
 Each pluggable module works independently without interference to each other and has its own specific capability of service.

 ## Diverse Connectivity

-Neuron offers extensive and diverse southbound pluggable modules for various industries, including building automation, CNC machines, Robotics, Electricity, various PLCs and even smart sensors.
-Neuron supports broadest range access to 30+ kinds of industrial protocols such as Modbus, OPCUA, Ethernet/IP, IEC104, BACnet, Siemens, Mitsubishi and [more](./module-plugins/module-list.md).
+Neuron offers extensive and diverse southbound pluggable modules for various industries, including building automation, CNC machines, Robotics, Electricity, various PLCs and even smart sensors, since it supports broadest range access to 30+ kinds of industrial protocols such as Modbus, OPCUA, Ethernet/IP, IEC104, BACnet, Siemens, Mitsubishi and [more](./module-plugins/module-list.md).
 Northbound pluggable modules include MQTT and Websocket for cloud and on-premise IIoT platform connection.

 ## Multi-source Aggregation

 Neuron can simultaneously make 1000 or above connections to various industrial devices.
-All data from various sources would be collected concurrently and forwarded to a designated MQTT message broker based on user-specified configuration.
-That streamlines the IIoT platform or industrial applications acquiring those data from various sources by providing a single point of entry to all information via broker, as [unified namespace](./use_cases.md) architecture.
+All data from these sources would be collected concurrently and forwarded to a designated MQTT message broker based on user-specified configuration.
+That is to provide a single point of entry of all information to data consumers via a designated MQTT broker, thus streamlining the IIoT platform or industrial applications acquiring those data from various sources, like an [unified namespace](./use_cases.md) architecture.

 ## Streaming Process Engine